 - 8.1 General: In addition to other rights and privileges accorded elsewhere in this Agreement, the AAUP-WSU shall have the rights specified below. - 8.2 Access: Duly authorized representatives of the AAUP-WSU shall have access to the University premises for the purpose of transacting official AAUP-WSU business. - 8.3 Use of University Facilities at No Cost: The AAUP-WSU shall be permitted reasonable use of University rooms for meetings on the same basis as other faculty groups or faculty members.
 The AAUP-WSU shall be permitted reasonable use of University Web pages, electronic mail system, bulletin boards, faculty mail boxes, and University mail service for communication. - 8.4 AAUP-WSU Office: The University will make space available to AAUP-WSU for an office.
 This office shall consist of at least two adjoining rooms; a conference room with no less than 160 square feet and an office with no less than 100 square feet.
 AAUP-WSU shall be responsible for the costs of telephone installation and service.
 The University will be responsible for normal custodial upkeep of this space.
 Should this space become unavailable, the University will find similar space for the AAUP-WSU office, with the University responsible for the costs associated with moving and reinstallation of phones and network ports. - 8.5 Use of Printing Services: The AAUP-WSU shall be permitted the reasonable use of University printing and duplication services, on a "cost-for-use" basis.
 The charges to the AAUP-WSU for such services will not exceed those assessed against other on-campus groups or individuals. - 8.6 Printing of Agreement: Not later than 90 days following the ratification of this Agreement, copies of this Agreement shall be printed at the University's expense.
-The University shall provide the AAUP-WSU with 700 copies of the Tenure Eligible and Tenured (TET) Faculty Agreement and 350 copies of the Non-Tenure Eligible (NTE) Faculty Agreement free of charge.
-The AAUP-WSU will distribute at least one copy of the Agreement to each Member of the respective Bargaining Unit.
+The University shall provide the AAUP-WSU with 800 copies of the Agreement free of charge.
+The AAUP-WSU will distribute at least one copy of the Agreement to each Member of the Bargaining Unit.
 Further, the AAUP-WSU or its Members may purchase additional copies at cost. - 8.7 The University will grant a pool of 9 course releases per fiscal year for the AAUP-WSU.
 During the term of the Agreement, the AAUP-WSU may purchase up to an additional 9 course releases per fiscal year at a rate of \$550 per credit hour.
-In 2016-2017 the AAUP-WSU may purchase an additional three course releases to be used exclusively for its Negotiating Team Members at a rate of \$550 per credit hour.
-The course releases described in this Section 8.7 are the total number of releases available to the combined TET and NTE bargaining units. - 8.7.1 The AAUP-WSU may use its pool of course releases to grant release time from research to individuals not eligible for release time from teaching.
+In 2022-2023, the AAUP-WSU may purchase an additional three course releases to be used exclusively for its Negotiating Team Members at a rate of \$550 per credit hour.
+The course releases described in this Section 8.7 are the total number of releases available to the AAUP-WSU. - 8.7.1 The AAUP-WSU may use its pool of course releases to grant release time from research to individuals not eligible for release time from teaching.
 The AAUP-WSU will certify that release time from research is equivalent to a specified number of three-hour classes.
-Bargaining Unit Faculty Members receiving release time from research shall have the right to a proportionate adjustment in the relative weight assigned to their research in that year's annual evaluation pursuant to Section 11.2.6.
+Bargaining Unit Faculty Members receiving release time from research shall have the right to a proportionate adjustment in the relative weight assigned to their research in that year's annual evaluation pursuant to Section T11.2.6.